In order to provide some objective comparison, there are specific criteria it is possible to define, compare and contrast.

 Becoming a regular at some bars could turn into a very expensive habit.
+This is something we pondered recently in our feature article Beers Vs. Your Bank Balance.
 It’s vital bars price their drinks fairly in order to maintain a loyal following.
-I will be judging value for money by considering a bar’s location, the quality of the drink and surroundings, and, as a British person, what I can get for my Pound Sterling.
-If I can only get a Corona for 6 euros, I’m going to be unhappy.
-If I can get a pint of Pilsner Urquell for less than 35 koruna, I’m going to be very happy.
+We will be judging value for money by considering a bar’s location, the quality of the drink and surroundings.
+If we can only get a Corona for 6 euros, we are going to be unhappy.
+If we can get a pint of Pilsner Urquell for less than 40 Czech koruna, we are going to be very happy.

-This is what you end up with when the scores from the above are put together, and when your other inexpressible, but just as vital feelings are weighed with it.
-Essentially this is the answer to the question, how likely am I to make a special visit to this place, or, if possible, make it a regular haunt?
+This is what you end up with when the scores from the above are put together, and when other inexpressible feelings are weighed with it.
+Essentially this final score is the answer to the question: how likely am I to make a special visit to this place, or, if possible, make it a regular haunt?
 The score as much as any other will tell you outright how good this pub is.
 If the end result is a score of 8/10 or higher, it will make it onto our Bar Directory.

-9/10 – An excellent pub that does a series of important things really well, far and beyond the norm, the kind you want to make your local and cheerlead.
+9/10 – A score reserved for an excellent venue that does a series of important things really well, far and beyond the norm, to enhance your experience.
+The kind of place you want to make your local and cheerlead.